aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Drawing.Charts/charttitle/text/_index.md

 ## ChartTitle.text property

 Gets or sets the text of the chart title.
-If ``None`` or empty value is specified, auto generated title will be shown.
+If ``null`` or empty value is specified, auto generated title will be shown.